jdkandersson/flake8-error-link/README.md

 Have you ever encountered an error when using a package and then gone to Google to find out how to solve the error?
-Wouldn't your users prefer to go directly to your documentation that tells them exactly what went wrong and how to resolve that error? `flake8-error-link` checks the way excpetions are raised in your code base to ensure that a link with more information is provided.
+Wouldn't your users prefer to go directly to your documentation that tells them exactly what went wrong and how to resolve that error? `flake8-error-link` checks the way exceptions are raised in your code base to ensure that a link with more information is provided.

 ## Getting Started